munificent/craftinginterpreters/book/representing-code.md

 Not too bad, I hope.
 If you're used to grep or using regular expressions in your text editor, most of the punctuation should be familiar.
-The main difference is that symbols here represent entire lexemes, not raw characters.
+The main difference is that symbols here represent entire words, not single characters.

 We'll use this notation throughout the rest of the book to precisely describe Lox's grammar.
 As you spend more time working on programming languages, you'll